 Public charter schools are subject to the student assessment and accountability requirements applicable to other public schools.
 Nothing precludes a public charter school from establishing additional student assessment measures that go beyond state requirements if the School Board approves such measures.

-Management committes of public charter schools are subject to and shall comply with the Virginia Freedom of Information Act (§§ 2.2-3700 et seq.).
+Management committees of public charter schools are subject to and shall comply with the Virginia Freedom of Information Act (§§ 2.2-3700 et seq.).

-No public charter school shall discriminate against any individual on the basis of disability, race, creed, color, gender, national origin, religion, ancestry, or need for special education services or any other unlawful basis, and each public charter school shall be subject to any court-ordered desegregation plan in effect for the school division.
+No public charter school shall discriminate against any individual on the basis of disability, race, creed, color, sex, sexual orientation, gender, gender identity, national origin, religion, ancestry, or need for special education services or any other unlawful basis, and each public charter school shall be subject to any court-ordered desegregation plan in effect for the school division.

 No public charter school shall discriminate against any student on the basis of limited proficiency in English and each public charter school shall provide students who have limited proficiency in English with appropriate services designed to teach such students English and the general curriculum, consistent with federal civil rights laws.